timothydereuse/timothydereuse.github.io/src/index.md

 ---
-title: 'This is a personal website'
+title: 'Yes, this is a personal website'
 layout: 'layouts/home.njk'
 permalink: '/'
 ---

-it's tim's personal website
+Hi.
+This is Tim's personal website

+I'm a PhD candidate in music technology at McGill University in Montreal.

+I write a lot of music and perform under the name Water Gun Water Gun Sky Attack.